 In general, Belgium displays an extremely high level of homosexual acceptance.
 The 2015 Eurobarometer found that 77% of Belgians thought same-sex marriage should be allowed throughout Europe, while 20% disagreed.

-Belgium has a large and well developed LGBT+ scene that caters to a diverse range of orientations and preferences.
+Belgium has a large and well-developed LGBTQIA+ scene that caters to a diverse range of orientations and preferences.
 Antwerp (Antwerpen) had the edgier and more forward-thinking community, but Brussels has shed its bourgeois image in recent years.
 Bruges (Brugge), Ghent (Gent), Liège, and Ostend (Oostende) all have an active gay nightlife.
 May is generally Pride Month across the Kingdom, with Brussels hosting the biggest parade.

 Same-sex expat couples living in Spain have a number of legal rights when they register their partnership.
 These include adoption, automatic parenthood recognition on birth certificates, inheritance tax, rights to survivor pensions, recognition for immigration purposes, equal treatment for tax purposes – including inheritance tax – and protection from domestic violence.
 Spain ranked 11th in Europe for same-sex rights in 2019, with full equality at about 60%.

-For a Catholic country, Spain is extremely LGBT friendly.
+For a Catholic country, Spain is extremely LGBTQIA+ friendly.
 Nearly 90% of the population accepting of homosexuality, according to the last Pew Research poll.
-In 2006, Sitges unveiled the country’s first LGBT+ monument to commemorate a 1996 police crackdown on gay men at the beach at night.
+In 2006, Sitges unveiled the country’s first LGBTQIA+ monument to commemorate a 1996 police crackdown on gay men at the beach at night.

 Malta is one of just a handful of countries whose constitution prohibits discrimination on grounds of both sexual orientation and gender identity, including in the workplace.
 Same-sex marriage has been legal since 2017 and there are no minimum residency requirements; Malta is ideal for a destination wedding as a result.
 Single individuals and couples, regardless of sexual orientation, enjoy adoption rights, and lesbians may access in vitro fertilization treatment.
 Homosexuals also serve openly in the military.
 Gay men are, however, banned from donating blood.